SkoolNotes/Taproot/2020ENG201/KBxGoSTCulminationPlanning.md

 always kissed each other sideways.
 She tried to think of whom to ask."

+"Rahel’s toy wristwatch had the time painted on it.
+Ten to two.
+One of her ambitions was to own a watch on which she could change the time whenever she wanted to (which according to her was what Time was meant for in the first place)."

 "From the way Ammu held her head, Rahel could tell that she was still angry.
 Rahel looked at her watch.
 Ten to two.
 Still no train.
 She put her chin on the window sill.
 She could feel